 We travel to learn and discover new things.
 For instance, until recently, I had no idea why there are so many headless Buddha statues in Ayutthaya, Thailand, and the rest of Southeast Asia.
-But more on that later.
+Why are so many Buddha statues missing their heads?
+More on that later.

 I love the overnight trains in Thailand.